morete/kubevirt-basics-training/content/en/docs/getting-started-with-kubevirt/lifecycle.md

 * `volumes` and `volumeMounts`
 * `status`

-You can even exec into the Pod and list the running processes, where you can find the running libvirt and qemu-kvm processes:
+You can even exec into the pod and list the running processes, where you can find the running libvirt and qemu-kvm processes:

 ```bash
 kubectl exec --stdin --tty --namespace=$USER virt-launcher-{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-firstvm-<pod> -- /bin/bash